DreamCatalyst: Fast and High-Quality 3D Editing via Controlling Editability and Identity Preservation: Introduction

-Our main goal is to achieve faster editing and improved quality in both identity preservation and editability.
-However, there are limitations to quality improvement with reweighting formulation alone, as identity preservation and editability are trade-offs~\citep{koo2023posterior_PDS}.
-Modifying the model architecture is a conventional solution to overcome this issue~\citep{cao2023masactrl}.
-Especially in SDS-based methods, many studies~\citep{koo2023posterior_PDS, wang2024prolificdreamer_score_distillation} finetune diffusion models to overcome the trade-offs for improving quality with Low-Rank Adaptation (LoRA)~\citep{hu2021lora_LoRA} or Dreambooth~\citep{ruiz2023dreambooth_DreamBooth}.
-Instead, we introduce leveraging FreeU~\citep{si2023freeu_FreeU} in SDS.
-LoRA and Dreambooth require extra computation and training for the network, leading to longer training times and additional memory costs, which conflicts with our main goal.
-In contrast, FreeU does not require any time consumption and additional memory while improving quality.
+Toward an improved model architecture, we introduce leveraging FreeU~\citep{si2023freeu_FreeU} in SDS.
+It allows us to overcome the extensive computation and memory costs of LoRA and Dreambooth.
+FreeU does not require any time consumption and additional memory while improving quality.
 Moreover, FreeU enhances the editability by suppressing the high-frequency features, while preserving the identity by amplifying the low-frequency features.
-These characteristics of FreeU harmonize with our formulation since the formulation ensures identity preservation and FreeU enhances editability without compromising the identity preservation, as shown in Fig.~\ref{fig:main_figure}.
+These characteristics of FreeU harmonize with our formulation.
+It is because our formulation ensures identity preservation while FreeU enhances editability without compromising identity preservation, as shown in Fig.~\ref{fig:main_figure}.

-We evaluate our method through qualitative comparisons and user studies, and we provide quantitative comparisons with baseline methods.
+We evaluate our method through qualitative and quantitative comparisons and user studies with baseline methods.
 Our results demonstrate that the proposed method outperforms the baselines in both editing speed and quality.
-In summary, our key contributions are as follows: \begin{itemize}[noitemsep] \item We suggest a general formulation for 3D editing by introducing a new interpretation of DDS as SDEdit process and propose a specialized formulation for fast editing and quality improvement. \item We adopt decreasing timestep sampling, a prevalent sampling algorithm in the 3D generation task for accelerating training speed, in general, 3D editing tasks, addressing challenges faced in previous works. \item We first introduce using FreeU for 3D editing to enhance editability to overcome the trade-offs inherent in reweighting the formulation of editing objectives. \end{itemize}
+Moreover, our method shows outstanding results on both NeRF and 3DGS.
+These results indicate DreamCatalyst is a model-agnostic 3D editing framework, rather than a method specifically tailored to a particular 3D representation~\citep{chen2024gaussianeditor}.
+To the best of our knowledge, DreamCatalyst is the first to achieve state-of-the-art results and provide extensive experiments on both NeRF and 3DGS editing.
+In summary, our key contributions are as follows: \begin{itemize}[noitemsep, topsep=0pt] \item We suggest a general formulation for 3D editing by introducing a new interpretation of DDS as a reverse process of SDEdit. \item We present two conditions for designing objective function and a specialized formulation, which enable fast and high-quality 3D editing via controlling identity preservation and editability on both NeRF and 3DGS. \item We first introduce using FreeU for 3D editing to enhance editability to overcome the trade-offs inherent in reweighting terms of the formulation for editing objectives. \end{itemize}